nludban/rpi-pico-psst/README.md

 ## (*) TODO list to exit alpha status

-- [ ] switch to pindirs for pulse so it can emulate open drain
+- [x] switch to pindirs for pulse so it can emulate open drain
 - [x] justify 30 bit word in the transmit program
 - [ ] disable stability buffers on input pins (data and pulse)
 - [ ] join FIFOs
 - [x] move wdog /error from side-set to set pins
 - [ ] APIs for serial data transmit and receive
 - [ ] verify SM behavior during CPU debug (continue independently by default?)
-- [ ] verify pico clock accuracy / tuning
+- [x] verify pico clock accuracy / tuning
 - [x] constraints on mixing 125 and 133 mHz?
 - [x] configure slew rate and drive strength
+- [ ] unwanted SM outputs pins - how to avoid conflicts?

 ## Components and Connections